-Buses in Maastricht are a great way to get around the city when it’s raining and you can’t be bothered to bike.
-The bus service is provided by Arriva Transport and you can catch the bus everywhere in the city as well as places like Aachen, Maastricht-Aachen airport and Valkenburg.
-Arriva is a public transport company that provides bus and train services within the Limburg region.
+Buses in Maastricht are a great way to get around the city if you’re not a biker or when it’s raining and you can’t be bothered to bike.
+The bus service in Maastricht is provided by Arriva Transport and you can catch the bus to the different neighbourhoods of the city as well as places like Aachen, Maastricht-Aachen airport and Valkenburg.

-You can look at the Arriva website or 9292.nl to find the timetable for the bus you need.
-All bus lines can be found here.
-All buses work with the OV Chipkaart, the public transport card for the whole of the Netherlands.
-If you don’t have one yet, you can apply for one here
+You can look at the Arriva journey planner or 9292.nl to find the timetable for the bus you need.
+All bus lines in Maastricht can be found here.
+The buses work with the OV-chip card, the public transport card for the whole of the Netherlands.
+If you don’t have one yet, you can apply for one here.
+You can also pay for your journey with a bank card by tapping in and out when entering and leaving the bus.

-If you’re planning on using a certain bus or train journey with Arriva public transport a lot, then you could save money with one of the Arriva subscriptions.
+If you’re planning on using a certain bus journey with Arriva a lot, then you could save money with one of the Arriva subscriptions.
+You can also check out the Student Mobility Card, Limburg Arriva deal.

 International Buses